Monitoring and forecasting regional development

 The Ministry of Economic Affairs and Employment is responsible for coordinating the regional foresight work and for incorporating it into national foresight work.
 Foresight activities focus on anticipating trends in education, competence and structural change.

 The regional government reform will highlight the importance of information about regional developments.
 A situation picture for regional development will be created for use in regional development negotiations between the State and counties.
 It will consist of quantitative indicators and a qualitative expert evaluation.

 Areas covered include population, public/local government finances, regional economy, employment, businesses, competence, health and wellbeing, housing, transport, and sustainable development of the environment.

 Statistical information on regional development

-The labour market situation and business trends in individual regions are the main statistical variables monitored in the short term.
+The labour market situation and business trends in individual counties are the main statistical variables monitored in the short term.
 Regional economic trends, competitiveness and population trends are the main variables monitored in the long term.

 Urban-rural classification based on geographical information

 Taking into account the differences between regions is a challenge to regional development and planning.
 As municipalities become larger, municipality-based classifications are increasingly unsuitable for recognising regional differences.
 An urban-rural regional classification based on geographical information recognises different types of urban and rural areas and the zones between them more accurately than administrative areas.

 The classification can be viewed and downloaded in the environmental and geographical information service of the Finnish Environment Institute SYKE.

 Further information: hanna-maria.urjankangas(at)tem.fi